Bodmer/Audio-Spectrum-FFT/README.md

 The display update uses DMA so that the display can be updated while an FFT and sample gathering is in progress.

+To stabilise the 'scope trace the sketch uses a simple method to determine a rising edge trigger point.

 The sketch requires the Earle Philhower RP2040 board package (includes PDM microphone library) to be used: https://github.com/earlephilhower/arduino-pico